alexmoriarty1998/Breakout-team12/C200-Breakout-Team12/engine.md

 \#1 shold be complete but needs to be tested.
 The code to render bricks is there, but the NewGameLoaderScreen needs to put a list of bricks into the game state so that they can be drawn.

-\#2 is complete, no changes to the draw code should be required to support movement.
+\#2 should be complete but other tasks need to be completed before this can be tested.

-\#3 is complete, but since the velocity of the ball isn't used, it just stays still for now.
+\#3 same status as #2.

 #### What to do

 \# 7 should be implemented first.
 Each frame, get the input for left/right buttons (or mouse position, but only if it moved).
-Then set the paddle's velocity's dx value based on which key is pressed, or change its position to follow the mouse.
+Then set the paddle's velocity's dx value based on which key is pressed, or 0 if no key is pressed, or change its position directly so it follows the mouse.

 The gamecontroller needs to apply() the velocity of the ball and paddle each tick.
 This will complete #7 and should confirm that #2 and 3 are complete.

 The next ones to do are #4, 5, 6.
 Bouncing off a wall is checking that `ball x < GC_WALL_SIZE` or `ball x > GC_WORLD_WIDTH - GC_WALL_SIZE` and reversing the ball's velocity's x-component (`ball.velocity.dx *= -1`).
 Ceiling is `ball.y < GC_BALL_RADIUS` and setting gameState.won = True.
 Floor presents a problem - gameState.won is already False.
 So there needs to be a change to the code.
 The `won` variable should be an integer instead of a boolean.
 0 is the default, indicates in-progress game.
 1 means won, and -1 means lost.
 A basic `ball.y > GC_WORLD_HEIGHT - GC_BALL_RADIUS` check will complete these three things.

-\#1 should be done next.
-It doesn't have to be anything fancy like reading in from a file or generating randomly; we can manually enter a list of bricks and test that they render.\
+\#1 should be done next, needs to be implemented in New Game Loader Screen.
+It doesn't have to be anything fancy like reading in from a file or generating randomly; we can manually enter a list of bricks and test that they render.

 Now only #8 and 9 remain.